top of page

 7. Organisations prioritising diversity, equity, and inclusion experience 3.2 times more engaged employees.

-8. Highly engaged workplaces saw 41% lower absenteeism.
+8. Highly engaged teams saw 78% lower absenteeism.

 9. The direct line manager determines 70% of team engagement.